English English Español Español العربية العربية

 Prohibited uses include new construction or major renovation of facilities defined as structural changes to the foundation, roof, floor, exterior or load-bearing walls of a facility, or the extension of a facility to increase its floor area.

-Funds cannot be used for reimbursement of work completed before the grant is awarded.
+Funds cannot be used for reimbursement of work completed or products purchased before the grant is awarded.

-A full list of eligible and ineligible uses can be found here.
+A list of eligible and ineligible uses can be found here.

 How do I decide which facilities improvements to apply for?